Reach An Agreement More Productively With Mediation

-There are certain aspects of mediation which make it unique.
+There are certain aspects of mediation that make it unique.
 All of these qualities are important for an effective and beneficial mediation session.
-At Tournour & Weiner, our mediation process is:
+At Tournour Law, our mediation process is:

 - Voluntary: Mediation only works as long as all parties are there voluntarily.
 Any party can decide to discontinue the mediation process at any time for any reason.